lorenzogirardi/Kubernetes-apigw/README.md

 <br></br>

-**If your business exposes APIs, the API GATEWAY is a required to handle the third party.**
+**If your business exposes APIs, the API GATEWAY is a requirement to handle the third party.**